wiloon/blog/content/post/archive-1/调优ｊｖｍ内存，并解决outofmemoryerror，stackoverflowerror等异常问题.md

 -XX:MaxDirectMemorySize=<size>

-Specifies the maximum amount of memory in bytes that the Java™ NIO library can allocate for direct memory buffers.
+Specifies the maximum amount of memory in bytes that the Java NIO library can allocate for direct memory buffers.
 The default is 64 megabytes, which corresponds to

 -XX:MaxDirectMemorySize=64m .
-The use of direct memory buffers can minimize the copying cost when doing I/O operations.
+The use of direct memory buffers can minimize the copying cost when doing IO operations.

 http://arthur503.github.io/blog/2013/10/10/Java-OutOfMemoryError-and-StackOverflowError.html